 What makes Cates Deck more special than it seems is the fact that it’s one of the eight designated public spaces in the City of North Vancouver where you’re allowed to drink alcohol.
 There’s also a beer garden on the deck from Thursdays to Sundays in the summer.

-In 2022, Cates Deck is hosting Deckchair Cinema: a series of outdoor movie screenings run by the Polygon Gallery.
-Each screening takes place at sundown and is preceded by DJs playing some tunes.
-Here is the schedule for the movies:
+Cates Deck hosts Deckchair Cinema, a series of outdoor movie screenings run by the Polygon Gallery in the summer.
+Each screening takes place at sundown and is preceded by music and market vendors.
+Here is the schedule of movies running in 2023.
+They happen on Thursday beginning at dusk.

 To learn more about these films see our article about Deckchair Cinema.